bxcd/keystrap/README.md

 ### Controls

-By app interface buttons, or by QWERTY keyboard.
-For the latter, schema is below.
+Access controls by clicking app interface buttons or by typing QWERTY keyboard keys.
+For the latter choice, schema is below.

 A >> Play C (low)